daisiesforamouse/website/wiki/markdown/Applied Linear Statistical Methods.md

 There are many different features that one could use.

 - Taking a feature to be constantly $1$ is equivalent to adding a constant in our regression.
-- One can take features that are functions of predictors (e.g. polynomals).
+- One can take features that are functions of predictors (e.g. polynomials).
 - You can take $\max \{ x_i - c, 0 \}$ to set a cutoff for a feature.

 Notationally, set $y = \bmat{y_1 & \dots & y_n}^T \in \R^n$, $X = \bmat{x_1 & \dots & x_n}^T \in \R^{n \times p}$ where each $x_i$ is considered as column vector, $\beta = \bmat{ \beta_1 & \dots & \beta_n }$ and $\epsilon = \bmat{ \epsilon_1 & \dots & \epsilon_n }^T$ so that our model reduces to